kylejgillett/sounderpy/DOCUMENTATION.md

   - ##### EXAMPLES
           raw_data = spy.get_model_data('rap', 'point', [42.3, -97.3], '2014', '06', '16', '18')
           raw_data = spy.get_model_data('era5', 'point', [42.3, -97.3], '2014', '06', '16', '18')
-    *note: method 'rap-ruc' will try for RAP data first, if the data is not availible, then  it will try for RUC data*
+    *note: method 'rap-ruc' will try for RAP data first, if the data is not available, then  it will try for RUC data*
 --------
 - #### `get_obs_data(station, year, month, day, hour)`
   - function used to access *and* parse RAOB profile data